 - These can be obtained from all Indian Missions, Sikkim Tourism Offices at New Delhi, Kolkata, District Magistrates Office of Darjeeling, Siliguri, and Rangpo on the strength of an Indian Visa.
 The 30 days duration Permit is issued on the spot without any delay provided photocopies of the passport and visa along with two passport photos of the applicants are made available.
 The permissible duration of the stay for foreign tourists is 30 days initially.

 - The State Government is authorized to extend the same by a further period of 30 days.
-The extension of the permit can be obtained from FRO at Gangtok and office of Superintendent of Police of the North, West and South Districts.
+The extension of the permit can be obtained from FRO at Gangtok and the office of the Superintendent of Police of the North, West, and South Districts.

 - Since Nathula and Gurudongmar lake are in international border areas, Indian tourists, as well as locals, need a permit to visit these areas.
-Permit for Nathula and Gurudongmar lake are issued by Tourism and Civil Aviation Department.
+Permits for Nathula and Gurudongmar lake are issued by the Tourism and Civil Aviation Department.
 To obtain permits contact any of these approved travel agents.

 - Beyond Singhik all areas in North Sikkim are accessible only with required permits.
 Bikers need a special permit to ply in Protected areas, private vehicles are not allowed in protected areas.

 - OCI holders need Inner Line permits to visit Sikkim on the strength of a valid Indian visa.
 You can apply online for Inner Line Permit here.

 - As per the rules of the Sikkim State Government, out-of-state motorbikes are to obtain permission from the Home department of Govt. of Sikkim.
 You can obtain get more information here.

 - For more information on ILP, PAP, etc check out this detailed informative post.